trjones15/CodePath_Tip/README.md

 ## Notes

 My number one challenge that I encountered while making this app was that I didn't know enough php.
-My strategy to conquer this was to study up on php and php with mySql in order to accomplish this.
+My strategy to conquer this was to study up on php in order to accomplish this.

 ## License